iherbak/DLC32-Angular/README.md

 # Purpose

-To provide an alternative UI for my MKS-DLC32
+To provide an alternative UI for my MKS-DLC32 based on Angular material

 #Functions